More than any other part of a story, the beginning has to grab the audience’ or reader’s attention.

 - provide a checklist of all the elements the first part of a story requires

 The “who” are your principal characters; that is, your protagonist(s) and most of the main characters.
-It is possible that one or two important characters burst into the story later, but in general a good story starts off by introducing the people that the recipients, the audience or readers, are supposed to care about.
+It is possible that one or two important characters burst into the story later, but in general a good story starts off by introducing the people that the audience is supposed to care about.

 It is usually possible to sum up the “what” in a sentence or two by the end of the first section of a narrative.
 For example, “this is a story about aliens invading planet Earth”.
 “This story is about an old man who marries an unpleasant woman in order to get close to her daughter”.

-With the “where” we have established the world in which the story takes place.
+With the “where” we have established the setting in which the story takes place.
 In the first section this is likely to be the ordinary world inhabited by the main characters.

-What triggers a story is that something happens to disturb this ordinary world.
+What triggers a story is an event that happens to disturb this ordinary world.

 First key event